 Pain and Suffering and Emotional Distress

-While there is no amount that can truly make up for your pain, the personal injury lawyers are Muller Brazil will fight to be sure that you are fairly and adequately compensated for all physical pain, mental distress, discomfort, and inconvenience, you have experienced as a result of your injuries.
+While there is no amount that can truly make up for your pain, the personal injury lawyers at Muller Brazil know how car accident settlements work and will fight to be sure that you are fairly and adequately compensated for all physical pain, mental distress, discomfort, and inconvenience, you have experienced as a result of your injuries.

 - The following factors play a role in determining the award for pain and suffering: